-Those interested in pursuing the electrician career path must complete an electrician trainee program, or have entered and completed a formal apprenticeship program.
-In addition, they are then required to take the CA State electrician certification exam as required by law.
+How does someone become a skilled electrician?
+Those interested in pursuing the electrician career path must compelte an electrician trainee program, or have entered and completed a formal apprenticeship program.
+In addition, they are then required to take the California State Electrician Certification exam as required by law.

-How Long Does it Take?
-Depending on the education path a person takes, as an electrician trainee or apprentice, and the type of electrician work they want to specialize in--a WECA student can graduate in 3-5 years.
+How long does it take?
+Depending on the education path a person takes, as an electrician trainee or an apprentice, and the type of electrician work they want to specialize in, a WECA student can graduate in 3 to 5 years.

-How Much Does it Cost?
+How much does it cost?
 WECA's electrician education programs are affordable.
-For example, tuition for WECA's apprenticeship programs are paid by the apprentice's employer.
-WECA's electrician trainee tuition is approximately \$1,513 per year--comparable to a year's tuition and fees at a California or Arizona community college.
-Compare that to an average of \$3,330 to \$14,100 per semester for in-state tuition in California, \$11,338 to \$12,716 per year for in-state tuition in Arizona, or an average of \$19,766 to \$38,949 per year for out-of-state tuition in both California and Arizona.
-Sources: California State University,

-University of California, Arizona State University, University of Arizona, College Tuition Compare
+For example, tuition paid for WECA's apprenticeship programs are paid by the apprentice's employer.
+WECA's electrician trainee tuition is approximately \$1,558 per year, comparable to a year's tuition and fees at a California, Arizona, or Utah community college.
+Compare that to an average of \$6,785 to \$14,226 per semester for in-state tuition in California, \$11,348 to \$12,736 per year for in-state tuition in Arizona, \$8,960 to \$8,893 per year for in-state tuition in Utah, or an average of \$30,294 per year for out-of-state tuition in California, Arizona, and Utah.
+Sources: California State University, University of California, Arizona State University, University of Arizona, Utah State University, University of Utah.

 What is WECA?
-Western Electrical Contractor's Association, Inc., is a statewide nonprofit organization serving merit shop electrical contractors, their employees and the industry.
-WECA offers federal and state-approved electrician education apprenticeship and training programs.
-Visit www.goweca.com.
+Western Electrical Contractors Association, Inc. is a nonprofit organization serving merit shop electrical contractors, their employees, and the industry in the American West.
+WECA offers federal and stateapproved electrician education apprenticeship and training programs.
+Visit GOWECA.COM to learn more.